-James Keenan, the New York-based head of leveraged finance and high-yield at BlackRock Inc. (BLK), said that junk-rated corporate borrowers are in “pretty good shape.”
+James Keenan, the New York-based head of leveraged finance and high-yield at BlackRock Inc. (BLK:US), said that junk-rated corporate borrowers are in “pretty good shape.”
 Keenan spoke today in an interview with Stephanie Ruhle and Erik Schatzker on Bloomberg Television’s “Market Makers.”

 With companies using credit markets to finance debt extensions, there is not that much maturing in the next few years, Keenan said.
 “It’s hard to see a lot of defaults without a significant recession.”